ClubCedille/Plateforme-Cedille/wiki/docs/en/index.md

 ## About this wiki

 This wiki is the primary resource for our members and partners.
 It contains information about our projects, services, and best practices.
+Whether you are a developer, a system administrator, or an end user, we have information to help you get acquainted with the CEDILLE platform and make the most of it.

 Here, you will find detailed guides, tutorials, best practices, and answers to your most frequently asked questions.